lil-mason-mcgough/YOLOv3_TensorFlow/README.md

 print(anchors)
 ```

 Copy the anchors as they appear in the console into `config.yaml` under the line `anchors: ...`.
+You can also use the `calculate_anchors.py` script.

 ### Download Darknet weights